turfptax/ugit/README.md

 # Micropython OTA updates
-load ugit.py and ugit_config.py into your ESP32 or any micropython internet enabled device Change the user and repository variable to your github project and this module will grab all of the files from the main branch and save them on your board.
+load ugit.py and ugit_config.py into your ESP32 or any micropython internet enabled device Change the user and repository variable to your github project and

+# this module will grab all of the files and directories from the main branch and save them on your board.

+use the ugit_config.py file to specify files you want to ignore. ugit will also delete files that are not in the github if not put in the ignore_files!

 # USAGE:
 Change user and repository variable to your github information on ugit_config.py